is part of the Informa Markets Division of Informa PLC

 Shelley’s background and experience has made her a sought-out member of a number of national committees to review innovation and commercialization

-programs, provide advice on funding opportunities, and contribute to specific sectoral issues such as health care innovation, aquaculture and fisheries,
+programs, provide advice on funding opportunities, and contribute to specific sectoral issues such as health care innovation, aquaculture and fisheries, agriculture, and forestry.

 Shelley received an MSc in Medicine and an MBA from Memorial University.
 She has served on innovation-related boards and committees such as the Aquaculture Association of Canada, Pan American Marine Biotechnology Association, Newfoundland and Labrador Association of Technology Industries, the Genesis Centre (NL), and the Natural Health Products Research Society, and currently serves on the board of Springboard Atlantic.